openSUSE/openSUSE-git/git-native-packaging.md

 time?
 The attentive reader will have noticed that the rebase of the _opensuse_ branch in the previous example would require a force push of the branch to store it somewhere.
 That would lose the previous revision and it's record of changes.
+In order to get inspiration to solve that let's look at how the current tarball based method does it in OBS.

 ### How OBS stores package revisions

-In order to get inspiration to solve that let's look at how the current tarball based method does it.
 In openSUSE the canonical storage for sources is the Open Build Service.
 So for example in the _openSUSE:Factory_ project the sources of the _lua-macros_ package look like this:

 	$ osc api /source/openSUSE:Factory/lua-macros
 	<directory name="lua-macros" rev="8" vrev="2" srcmd5="4cc16b450037cf14655c8f7f1e051d08">